 The effect on the pressure within the tube is less dramatic, but the external magnetic field has slightly reduced the energy-frequency nonlinearity of the pressure.

-6
+6 Analysis and discussion

-is brief s Damping was shown to be the dominant contribution from the application of the external magnetic field and reduction in material nonlinearity was small.
+This brief initial test has shown that electromagnets could be used for manipulating the dynamics of a nonlinear absorbing membrane and could be incorporated into an active optimization strategy.
+Damping was shown to be the dominant contribution from the application of the external magnetic field and reduction in material nonlinearity was small.

-7 Future

-A subsequent test was carried out with a series of small magnets attached across the surface of the membrane.
+7 Future work A subsequent test was carried out with a series of small magnets attached across the surface of the membrane.
 As previously, the resulting dynamics were uneven across the membrane and a meaningful measurement could not be taken.
 In addition, the

 added mass of the magnets in this case was enough to dominate the dynamics of the system and so be out of step with the stated aims.
 This test did however demonstrate that the external magnetic field was only even within a small area in the centre of the membrane.
 The next stage of research will require a more rigorously designed electromagnet which can provide an even field across the membrane surface.